glycerine/gosimnet/README.md

 gosimnet
 ========

 `gosimnet` is a compact network simulator.
-It is fairly minimal, but still hopefully useful.
+It is minimal, with a small code base and only two imports, to make it useful for many test situations.
 It was written for testing with testing/synctest (which is very promising/exciting), but can run without it too. gosimnet implements the `net.Conn` interface to networks.
 The test file